pelican-eggs/eggs/game_eggs/steamcmd_servers/project_zomboid/README.md

 ## Configuration

-Project Zomboid creates Backup on Server Start by copying its SaveData into Temp and then zipping it up, after a few days these files are so large that your Server will fail on Startup with Error: `java.util.concurrent.ExecutionException: java.io.IOException: No space left on device.
+Project Zomboid creates Backup on Server Start by copying its SaveData into Temp and then zipping it up, after a few days these files are so large that your Server will fail on Startup with Error: `java.util.concurrent.ExecutionException: java.io.IOException: No space left on device`.

-`.
-Either disable Backups in the Project Zomboid Server Settings via `BackupsOnStart=false` or increase the `tmpfs_size` in your wings-docker configuration.
+Either disable Backups in the Project Zomboid Server Settings via `BackupsOnStart=false` or increase the `tmpfs_size` in your wings config.yml configuration file.

 ## Server Ports